Anti-nuclear movement: Concerns about nuclear power

 Of these concerns, nuclear accidents and disposal of long-lived radioactive waste have probably had the greatest public impact worldwide.
 Anti-nuclear campaigners point to the 2011 Fukushima nuclear emergency as proof that nuclear power can never be 100% safe.
 Costs resulting from the Fukushima Daiichi nuclear disaster are likely to exceed 12 trillion yen ($100 billion) and the clean up effort to decontaminate affected areas and decommission the plant is estimated to take 30 to 40 years.
-Excluding accidents, the standard amount of high-level radioactive waste is claimed to be manageable (UK has produced just 2150 m^{3} during its 60 years nuclear program), with the Geological Society of London alleging that it can be effectively recycled and stored safely.
+Excluding accidents, the standard amount of high-level radioactive waste is claimed to be manageable (the UK has produced just 2150 m^{3} during its 60-year nuclear program), with the Geological Society of London alleging that it can be effectively recycled and stored safely.